eliekarradev/library-management-system/README.md

     - Making sure the data integrity and check if the format of some attributes are valid or not.

 - **Authentication:**
-    - Login and logout functionality with JWT token-based authentication.
+    - Login using email and password and logout functionality with JWT token-based authentication .

 - **Role-Based Authorization:**
     - Role-based access control (ADMIN, USER).

 - **Caching :**
     - Get all and get by id for all entities are cached

+- **Logging :**
+    - Logging on the console like the execution time of the functions and the function name.

 - **Exception Handling**
     - Using ControllerAdviser to catch all exceptions types